top of page

 EVACUATION PLANS

-I was in charge of developing emergency evacuation plans for several Lifemark and acquisition clinics located throughout Canada.
-To ensure the accuracy of each plan, I referred to the original/rough floor plans and maintained consistency by using uniform icons and symbols across all the plans.
-My favourite part of creating these plans was adding small yet significant details such as furniture icons whenever possible.
+I was responsible for developing emergency evacuation plans for numerous Lifemark and acquisition clinics across Canada.
+To ensure the accuracy of each plan, I meticulously referred to the original floor plans and maintained consistency by using uniform icons and symbols throughout.
+My favourite part of creating these plans was adding small but significant details, such as furniture icons, whenever feasible.